damianhakert/damianhakert.github.io/source/posts/2016-08-24-gitlab-in-action.html.md

 I can confidently say the highlight for everyone in Vegas was the Queer Con Pool Party Kirsten invited us to.
 We were so overcome with excitement at being there we jumped in the pool fully clothed and swam listening to the DJ for hours.
 John, in an effort to make us all look like slobs, rented a tux for the event.
-It took a bit of coaxing, but he eventually caved an did the most epic cannonball into the pool in a full out monkey suit.
+It took a bit of coaxing, but he eventually caved and did the most epic cannonball into the pool in a full out monkey suit.
 John claims his #tuxedoswim trending on Twitter was worth the extra dry cleaning bill.